taskflow/taskflow/README.md

 ## Taskflow API

 The class `tf::Taskflow` is the main place to create taskflow graphs and carry out task dependencies.
-The table below summarizes its commonly used methods.
+The table below summarizes a list of commonly used methods.

 | Method   | Argument  | Return  | Description |
 | -------- | --------- | ------- | ----------- |